Clara-Pacheco/50projects-50days/README.md

 ![preview](https://github.com/Clara-Pacheco/50projects-50days/blob/main/day3_rotating_navigation/video/Rotating-Navigation-Google-Chrome-2022-12-27-17-46-50.gif)

-Tn this project, we basically just have a simple article.
+In this project, we basically just have a simple article.

 This could be anything at all, any website, any blog, whatever.